Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ### Configuring origin-converter with xcm-builder
 Allows us to configure how we convert an origin, defined by a MultiLocation, into a local dispatch origin.
 Used in the `Transact` instruction.

-1. `SovereignSignedViaLocation`: Converts the multilocation origin (tipically, a parachain origin) into a signed origin.
+1. `SovereignSignedViaLocation`: Converts the multilocation origin (typically, a parachain origin) into a signed origin.

 2. `ParentAsSuperuser`: Converts the parent origin into the root origin.